 Society of Editors executive director Ian Murray said: “With so many pressures on today’s newsrooms it would be easy for real investigative journalism to wither on the vine, yet experience shows us this is far from the case.
 Can this continue, however, and what steps can be taken to strengthen even further this essential part of the industry and its role in the wider society.”

 The SoE has already announced that appearing at the conference will be Elizabeth Denham, the UK’s Information Commissioner, amongst other major newspaper editors.
-This includes a strong line-up of James Harding (Tortoise), Ted Verity (The Mail on Sunday), Alison Phillips (Daily Mirror) and Chris Evans (The Daily Telegraph).
+This includes a strong line-up of national editors Alison Phillips (Daily Mirror), Christian Broughton (The Independent) and Chris Evans (The Daily Telegraph).

 To find out how to secure places at this year’s conference and gala dinner on 12 November at Stationers’ Hall, click here.